zuiko21/minimOS/architecture.md

 more context to save, takes longer (57 cycles) but as these will usually *faster clocked* than 'classic' 6502s, this will hardly be an issue.

-On the other hand, latency in itself becomes almost meaningless for *synchronous*, periodic interrupts, which will happen at very precisely known time.
-As long as the *period* of executions is kept *reasonably* stable (*absolute* stability is impossible to achieve!), they will do fine.
+On the other hand, latency in itself becomes almost meaningless for synchronous, *periodic* interrupts, which will happen at very precisely known time.
+As long as the *periodicity* of executions is kept *reasonably* stable (*absolute* stability is impossible to achieve!), they will do fine.
 The goal here is to keep **low jitter** for predictable results.
 Since interrupt tasks may be temporarily interrupted, this cannot be guaranteed, but code design should try to *equalize* execution times, even if some *overhead* is added.

 Being inspired by old-fashioned 8-bit systems, where *every cycle counts*, the ISR should be as *succint* and efficient as possible, thus adding **minimal overhead**.
 This is always desirable, but especially in minimOS, with its surprinsgly short *quantum* (**4 ms** recommended, or **250 Hz**).
-Note that some critical systems may reduce jitter to almost zero, by checking the VIA T1 value ASAP and then executing some equalizing *delay* code... at the cost of *increased overhead*.
-No free lunch, I'm afraid...
+Note that some critical systems may reduce jitter to almost zero, by checking the VIA T1 value ASAP and then executing some equalizing *delay* code... at the cost of **increased overhead**. *No free lunch, I'm afraid...*

-Anyway, minimOS' firmware interface offers easy **ISR patching/replacing**, allowing *optimum performance* when needed.
+Anyway, minimOS' firmware interface offers easy **ISR patching/replacing**, allowing *optimum performance* when needed, although the firmware will always add some fixed overhead.

 ### Static vs. *Dynamic* Drivers